There’s nothing more reassuring for new parents than hearing their baby’s first cry and that the initial new-born checks show a healthy baby.

 However, the Baby Orthopaedic Check at Cromwell Hospital provides a more detailed examination of your baby’s bones and joints.
 Mr Khaled Sarraf, a Consultant Orthopaedic Surgeons specialising in paediatrics, will conduct the tests and can identify any underlying conditions which may otherwise not present until later in childhood, when they can become more difficult to treat.

 Your baby will be assessed from head to toe to check for any:

 Your baby will also have an ultrasound scan of their hips, which we recommend is undertaken within their first six weeks.
-At the follow up consultation, the specialist will explain the results from the assessment and ultrasounds scan.
+At the follow-up consultation, the specialist will explain the results from the assessment and ultrasound scan.

 What happens next?

-Whilst there is no expectation that your baby will have any problems, this check is designed to give you reassurance and as such, peace of mind.
+Whilst there is no expectation that your baby will have any problems, this check is designed to give you reassurance and peace of mind.